satyam-bhardwaj/metrognome/README.md

 # metronome
-A simple metronome written in Python.
-Adjustable time-signature.
+A simple metronome written in Python for any time-signature.